Be a Mean Fucking Fighter Jet

 Be that mean fighter jet and protect your sacred space.

 Give it a shot.
-Spend one week doing this simple exercise of observing and let me know what magic begins to happen.
+Spend one week doing this simple exercise of observing and let me know what magic shows up.